 The warranty is just 1 year, which we have to say is pretty disappointing from a top brand like Hyperice.

-The Hypervolt 2 will cost you $299.
-That is pretty expensive in our opinion.
-If you’d like to get one, you can buy it at Amazon.
+The Hypervolt 2 will cost you $199 at hyperice.com That is pretty expensive in our opinion.

 Ekrin Bantam – For Women on the Go

-The Bantam is a proper mini massage gun.
+We got our hands on the Ekrin Bantam, and it’s a true mini gun in every sense.
 It’s highly portable and will probably fit in most women’s handbags.
 It’s that tiny.

 But don’t let the size fool you.
-This is not a toy; it’s a serious massage gun.
+It is not a toy; this mini gun packs quite a punch.

-It’s easy to hold and maneuver as you use it.
+During our tests, we found it incredibly easy to grip and maneuver.
 It comes with the typical slanted handle as with all Ekrin devices.
 The handle circumference is 5 inches – about the same size as the bigger Ekrin 365.
 The handle is rubberized for a firm grip.